Why Every College Family Should Consider Tuition Insurance

 Now more than ever, the focus is on how the pandemic and current social climate have dramatically impacted college students’ mental health and well-being.

-GradGuard is now the first and only provider to insure up to 100% protection at all participating colleges and universities for covered mental health conditions.
+GradGuard Tuition Insurance can reimburse up to 100% of school payments after a mid-semester withdrawal due to a covered mental health condition.
 The growth in student mental health concerns is another risk to families’ investments when paying for college.

 Among the Troubling Trends: